 After short stays in Düsseldorf and Berlin in 1932, Irene Löwenthal emigrated to the Netherlands in 1933.
 There she married Machiel Appel who had been born in Amsterdam in 1899.
 In August 1938, she was visited by her parents and her sister Fanny who took their leave from her and emigrated to the USA.

 Irene and her husband became victims of Nazi tyranny.
 In August 1940 – shortly after the invasion of the German troops – their son S. was born.
-Whereas Irene’s parents and her two sisters could emigrate to the USA in 1938, Irene Appel was deported from the Collective camp of Westerbork to Auschwitz/ Oświęcim Concentration Camp in 1943 where she was murdered at the age of 38.
+Whereas Irene’s parents and her two sisters could emigrate to the USA in 1938, Irene Appel, who lived in the "Het Apeldoornsche Bosch" psychiatric clinic in the town of Appeldorn since April 1941, was deported from there to Auschwitz/ Oświęcim Concentration Camp in 1943 where she was murdered at the age of 38.
 As her date of death January 25, 1943 is registered.
-Her husband was also deported to Poland later and murdered.
+Her husband was also a victim of the Nazi tyranny.
+From October 1941 he had to do forced labor first in the Netherlands and later in occupied Poland before he was finally murdered in Auschwitz in March 1944.
 Only their child survived the Shoa.
 During the war the little boy was hidden in the Dutch Underground by two Christian families.
 The father of the second family later became the Chief Justice of the Dutch Supreme Court.

 At the beginning of 1947, the then six-year-old boy could emigrate to his grandparents in New York.
 His grandfather Maier Löwenthal wrote about this in a letter to a Bad Kissingen acquaintance: “Unfortunately, we also had to sacrifice our oldest daughter (Irene) and her husband in Holland to this gang of criminals.
 We have had their youngest offspring of six years of age, who had been hidden by a Christian family for four years, brought to us three months ago.
 He is a beautiful, clever boy who enjoys us a lot” (letter of Maier Löwenthal from March 23, 1947, privately owned).
 The boy grew up as an adoptive child in a Rabbi’s family in Boston and studied physics.